Local and regional lockdowns

 How many people can I coach under current guidelines?

-Coaches can now coach up to 6 players at a time but there must always be no more than four players per court at any one time.
+Coaches in a medium tier can now coach up to 6 players at a time but there must always be no more than four players per court at any one time.

 As a coach can I play in a squash bubble and coach multiple bubbles and other players?